Feature | Closing the Gap on Understanding Patent Foramen Ovale and Cryptogenic Stroke?

 Along with the results from the CLOSE, RESPECT and Gore REDUCE studies, these findings from DEFENSE-PFO confirm the clear importance of optimizing patient selection.
 These trials provide important data in the work to best define who will and will not benefit from transcatheter PFO closure.

-Based on these results, patients with atrial septal aneurysm, hypermobility or PFO size ≥2 mm appear to benefit and may be considered candidates for PFO closure.
+Based on these results, patients with atrial septal aneurysm, hypermobility or PFO size ≥2 mm appear to be benefit and may be considered candidates for PFO closure.

 Comprehensive assessment to select optimal candidates after a cryptogenic stroke should include an extensive and systematic evaluation by a neurologist and cardiologist to exclude atherosclerotic vascular disease, an intracardiac embolic source, a stroke associated with major intracranial and extracranial vascular pathologies, and a hypercoagulable status.